merenlab/merenlab.org/_posts/miscellaneous/2021-10-20-targeted-binning-nif-mag.md

 You can take a look at N25 and N38 yourself.
 N25 should have at least one copy of all six genes (and 5/6 on contig `c_000000000104`), but N38 should be missing _nifN_.

 At this point, we can be fairly confident that there are nitrogen-fixing populations in samples N06, N07, N22, and N25.
-The natural question to ask next is - what are they?
+The natural question to ask next is - what are they (and are they worth binning)?

 ## Determining population identity